micmejia/bible-dump/NKJV/Proverbs/Prov 7.md

 At times _she was_ outside, at times in the open square, Lurking at every corner.

 ###### 13
-So she caught him and kissed him; With an [^c]impudent face she said to him:
+So she caught him and kissed him; With an impudent face she said to him:

 ###### 14
 "_I have_ peace offerings with me; Today I have paid my vows.